 Most babies do not walk on their own by this age, so when they fall out of a walker, they go from moving on their own to having no control over their bodies.

 This is why doctors do not recommend walkers for babies.
 However, the American Academy of Pediatrics has called the CPSC ban “arbitrary,” saying that the walker ban has “the potential to impact the mobility of many children with disabilities seriously.

 Can babies walk without a walker?

 Babies who can’t walk well use a walker.
-It helps them to practice their walking skills, and they could walk without it if they practiced enough.
+It helps them to practice their walking skills, and they can walk without it if they practice enough.
 However, babies shouldn’t rely on walkers.
 It’s not good for their health because they can develop weak muscles.

 While we would like to think of our infants walking with ease, the fact is that most of us need to practice how to walk.
 A walker is a great practice tool.
 A walker is also a good solution when babies are wobbling around on their feet.

 Do walkers cause bow legs?

 Two factors determine the shape of your legs – genetics and exercise.

 Some people have a “genetic” predisposition to bow feet, while others have an “athletic” predisposition.
 Athletes have more muscle on their legs, and this causes their legs to look bow-legged.